ESG at Speeki

 At Speeki, we are still a small group, so our HCM initiatives are focused on ‘doing the right thing’.
 As we grow and expand, we will focus on scaling that process to create a great work environment for everyone.

-Just as general society’s increasing awareness of the importance that diversity and inclusion play in the world’s development intensifies, so does the business case for organisations to include a Diversity and Inclusion policy in their management system.
+Just as general society’s increasing awareness of the importance that diversity and inclusion play in the world’s development intensifies, so does the business case for organisations to include a Diversity, Equity & Inclusion policy in their management system.
 Our diversity at Speeki will allow us to outperform our industry peers.
 Our focus is to have diversity in thought, styles, activities as well as diversity in language, culture, race and gender.

 Our business is more than 65% women, who are of Asian, Hispanic and Caucasian descent.

 Our team derives from Australia, South Korea, the USA, Hong Kong, Malaysia, the Philippines, Poland, Mexico, the UK, and Colombia, and we are always looking for more diversity.

 A value chain is a business model that describes the full range of activities needed to create a product or service.
 For companies that produce services like Speeki, a value chain comprises the steps that involve bringing a product from conception to sale (development, marketing, sales and support).
 A value chain encompasses supply chain and partner management.

 Speeki has conducted a value-chain analysis by evaluating the detailed procedures involved in each step of our business.
 This area presents a low ESG risk as the majority of services that we procure are development resources and technology support.

 Speeki looks beyond our own business and seeks to be an active stakeholder in society over the long term.
 In addition to charitable giving, we are strong supporters of ESG and the impact it can have, and will continue to raise awareness of the ESG cause.
 It is our piece of making the corporate world more responsible.